NightOwlCoder/NightOwlCoder.github.io/about.md

 I’m also knowledgeable in `Agile`, `Scrum`, `Jira`, `DevOps`, you name it, `software life cycle` is my thing.
 In another company, I successfully implemented `VSTS` on the cloud (now `DevOps`), replacing their old system with a fresh and more user-friendly system.
 I had to develop some webhooks for some services running in Azure to make some calculations, sums and validations that were not available on the out-of-the-box product.<br>

+Now lets focus on the skills that are essential for code developing in a professional environment: I am a great *communicator*, I excel at *working as part of a team*, I have large experience in system *architecture*, I am versed on management of *large code bases*, good at *time management* and disciplined enough to consistently *procedure reliable code* on a schedule.
+All of these give me the ability to tackle a large project, identifying all the component parts and carrying the project through completion.

-I am available for remot contracts.
+I am available for remote contracts.
 I am happy to travel to you so we can start a project together, but not for long term contracts at your site.
 I am also happy to meet with your team for code reviews, guidance on architecture and development or to get your project back on track.

 If interested, ping me on [Linked In](https://www.linkedin.com/in/sergioibagy/){:target="_blank"}.<br><br><br><br>